What are my options after the Working Holiday?

 A Canadian-based Recognized Organization (RO) that was selected and vetted by the Canadian government offers you the opportunity to participate in the Working Holiday Program two more times.
 And this is in addition to the regular IEC process.

-However, RO spots are very limited and have become a very popular choice for young travellers between 18-35 years to work in Canada under an open work permit.
-Despite the high cost of participation, these spots disappear quickly, even within minutes of becoming available.
+However, RO spots are very limited and have become a very popular choice for IEC participants.
+Despite the high participation costs, which range from $1,800 to $5,000 depending on the organization, these spots often fill up within minutes of becoming available.

 More information on this option >> here <<